lowRISC/sonata-software/exercises/firmware_auditing/README.md

 Next, we use Rego's functionality to create a rule `no_sealed_capabilities_exist`, which should evaluate to `true` only if no sealed capabilities are used in any of the firmware's compartments.
 To do this, we perform a list comprehension, unifying with a wildcard variable to iterate over and filter all imported capabilities of all compartments in the firmware.
-We then use the built-in`count` function to ensure that the resulting array is empty.
+We then use the built-in `count` function to ensure that the resulting array is empty.

 Skipping to the end of the file, we can then create a simple Boolean `valid` rule which corresponds to whether `no_sealed_capabilities_exist` is defined or not.
-To convert the undefined value to a Boolean, we use the `default` keyword, which lets us provide a `false` asignment as a fall-through if no other rule definitions match.
+To convert the undefined value to a Boolean, we use the `default` keyword, which lets us provide a `false` assignment as a fall-through if no other rule definitions match.

 We can run this policy on our example firmware using the following command: